The-Animals-are-Starving/the-animals-are-starving/Documentation/M3_Requirements_and_Design.md

             - **Main success scenario**:
                 1. User clicks the "Login Button"
                 2. User is directed to the google authentication page
                 3. If the user has an account, their household information is retrieved and they are sent to the main screen.
-Otherwise, if the user does not have an account, they are added to the database and displayed a welcome message asking them to join or initiate a household.
+Otherwise, if the user does not have an account, they are displayed a welcome message asking them to join or initiate a household.
             - **Failure scenario(s)**:
                 - 1b.
 User is unable to authenticate through Google.
                     - 1b1.
 The app encounters an issue during the authentication process (e.g., incorrect credentials, server error)